 Students in Illinois hoping to combine accredited academics with Catholic faith opportunities have a range of undergraduate and graduate options.
 The following colleges are some of the Catholic-affiliated schools around the state of Illinois.

-Along with population, the following table compares the tuition and the location of each school.
+The following table compares the tuition, enrollment and the location of each school.
 These private universities are all affiliated with the Roman Catholic Church.

 |Dominican University||4-year, private not-for-profit||3,522||River Forest, IL||$32,530|

 |Benedictine University||4-year, private not-for-profit||5,892||Lisle, IL||$33,900|

 |Lewis University||4-year, private not-for-profit||6,544||Romeoville, IL||$31,250|